 Seek Outside Ears

-Talk therapy allows you to address whatever is bothering you now and build tools, and gain strategies that you can use throughout your life.
-Many psychologists note that burying your emotions or keeping negative feelings can lead to negative thought patterns that persist throughout your life.
+Talk therapy allows you to address whatever is bothering you now and build tools and gain strategies that you can use throughout your life.
+Many psychologists note that burying your emotions or holding onto negative feelings can lead to negative thought patterns that persist throughout your life.
 Talking through your emotions and problems can help break these patterns and set you up for greater mental health overall.
-If you’re looking for a listening ear, consider ReGain as a starting point to find an empathetic, licensed mental health professional.
+If you’re looking for a listening ear, consider Regain as a starting point to find an empathetic, licensed mental health professional.

 Support groups can be especially helpful if you are dealing with a specific problem that others may also be dealing with, like depression, going through a divorce, or losing someone close to you.
 It can be especially powerful to be in a space where others understand what you are going through on a personal level.